Fates-Edict/php_fates_edict/README.md

 ## Installation & How to Run

 - Clone the repository.
+- Make Sure the php version is 8.3.12 or higher.
 - Go to the directory and run "php -S localhost:8000" on terminal.
-- Open on the http://localhost:8000 on your browser.
+- Open the url http://localhost:8000 on your browser.